M13/40 tank: Postwar use

-Strengths and weaknesses
+Characteristics

 The M13/40 was a conventional light tank of the early war period, similar in capability to other Vickers-derived designs such as the Polish 7TP and Soviet T-26.
 While being virtually impotent against the heavily armoured British Matilda II, at a weight of 13 tons it carried armour comparable to most of its opponents of 1940–41 and its 47 mm long-barrelled gun was effective against many other British tanks of 1940–41, which were similarly armoured to the M13 but carried 2pdr (40 mm) guns with shorter range and inferior ballistic performance.
 At that time, most German tanks were armed with 20 mm, 37 mm guns or 50 mm and 75 mm low velocity guns.
-Only after 1942 did the Germans start the widespread adoption of weapons of 50 mm and 75 mm calibre long barreled guns with high enough velocity for adequate anti-tank use, which gave the M13/40s gun an advantage over comparable German tanks in the early war.
+Only after 1942 did the Germans start the widespread adoption of weapons of 50 mm and 75 mm calibre long barrelled guns with high enough velocity for adequate anti-tank use, which gave the M13/40s gun an advantage over comparable German tanks in the early war.
 The adoption of the 47 mm long gun was probably the best feature of the M13.
 Due to its relatively large calibre, the main gun's HE round was also very useful against towed guns and infantry, and eliminated or at least mitigated, for the first years of war, the need for a dedicated support vehicle such as the Wehrmacht had in the early Panzer IV and Stug III.
 The diesel engine was an advantage, and the simplicity of production suited the state of Italian industry.